 The English proficiency requirement is also met for students who have completed level 112 of Intensive English instruction at ELS Language Centers.
 More information on the ELS Language Center at UC can be found here.

-Request for a waiver of the English proficiency requirement must be made by the applicant’s Program Director (with appropriate documentation justifying English proficiency) to the Associate Dean of the Graduate School.
-A TOEFL waiver request can be submitted if one of the following applies:
+Requests for a waiver of the English proficiency requirement must be made by the applicant’s Program Director (with appropriate documentation justifying English proficiency) to the Associate Dean of the Graduate School.
+An English proficiency waiver request can be submitted if one of the following applies: